dotnet/android/Documentation/project-docs/JavaJNI_Interop.md

   * Addition of the `[UnmanagedCallersOnly]` attribute to the **native callback** method
   * Optionally, generation of a [non-blittable types wrapper](#wrappers-for-methods-with-non-blittable-types) for the **native callback** method.

 All the modifications are performed with `Mono.Cecil`.

-After the modifications, the assembly contains equivalent of the following C# code for each marshal method:
+After modifications, the assembly contains equivalent of the following C# code for each marshal method:

 ```csharp
 public class MainActivity : AppCompatActivity